feenkind/team-topologies-management/README.md

-# Team management with team topologies
+# Team Management with Team Topologies
-This app supports the management of teams according to the team topologies philosophy.
+This app supports the management of teams according to the Team Topologies philosophy.

 # Frontend application
 The frontend application is written in React uses the create-react-app